-Design with Assessment in Mind
+Design with assessment in mind

-There must be a measurable way to determine if students are grasping the concepts the curriculum is attempting to teach.
+There must be a measurable way to determine if students are grasping concepts the curriculum is attempting to teach.
 By considering assessments in the initial creation process, the curriculum can be designed to both teach and measure progress.